breqdev/breq.dev/projects/laser-projector.md

 - An external SPI-based [MCP4922](https://ww1.microchip.com/downloads/en/devicedoc/22250a.pdf) DAC (12-bit)
 - A 3.5mm audio input source, so you can (for instance) play oscilloscope music from a laptop

 I included a footprint for the external DAC in case it seemed like we were overly limited by the resolution of the ESP32 DAC, but so far that hasn't been the case yet!
 The "smoothing" effect created by the inertia of each galvo definitely helps reduce the stair-stepping that would otherwise occur with 8-bit output.
+The simulator looks super blocky, but in real life everything looks nice and smooth.

 Selection between the active DAC and the external audio input is handled using the presence detection pins of the 3.5mm input jack.
 We found a part that has two separate pins for detection, allowing us to easily swap in the DAC signal when no cable is present without any other components.